samjwu/SlurmSetup/README.md

 # SLURM Setup

-Ansible playbooks to set up SLURM
+Ansible playbooks to automate setting up SLURM on controller and compute nodes.

 ## Requirements